 Minnesota Home Security Reviews

 ADT does it all; Vivint gets specific.
-The provider’s identity leans more to home automation than home security in the traditional sense, and while it’s technology is on par with ADT’s, its options for equipment and package size are more expansive.
+The provider’s identity leans more into home automation than home security in the traditional sense, and while it’s technology is on par with ADT’s, its options for equipment and package size are more expansive.

 Intuitive controls and an array of smart devices make it like you’re home even when you’re far away.
 This means you’ll be able to monitor the front door, dismantle false alarms, and the like, but also adjust thermostat settings and lights remotely.
 If you’re just working late, these features help you get the house perfect for your return.
 If you’re on vacation, these features help your home look occupied.